NEASQC/FinancialApplications/doc/index.rst

 .. only:: html

-    Welcome to the <PROJECT> documentation
+    Welcome to the FinancialApplications documentation
     ======================================

     .. image:: logo-neasqc.svg